This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 - Stir in the caramel and final pinch of salt.
 If not using immediately, store in a container in the refrigerator until ready to use, mix again until light and fluffy.

-- Can be made up to 5 days ahead of time and stored in the refrigerator in an airtight container.
+- Storage: Can be made up to 5 days ahead of time and stored in the refrigerator in an airtight container.

 - Freezing: You can also freeze frosting for up to 3 months.
 Thaw overnight in the fridge, and then re-whip again before using.